ShamaLabUR/DeepVesselSeg4FA/README.md

 ./run_eval_seg_vs_gt.sh
 ```

 Summary statistics from the evaluation will be displayed on the screen.
-By default, if you perform these two steps in sequence, the code will perform the evaluation for the predicted vessel map `./results/predicted_Img08_RECOVERY-FA19.png` using the corresponding ground-truth labeled image `./datasets/single_sample_from_RECOVERY-FA19/Labels_RECOVERY-FA19/Label08_RECOVERY-FA19.png`.
+By default, if you perform these two steps in sequence, the code will perform the evaluation for the predicted vessel map `./results/predicted_Img08_RECOVERY-FA19.png` using the corresponding ground-truth labeled image `./data/datasets/single_sample_from_RECOVERY-FA19/Labels_RECOVERY-FA19/Label08_RECOVERY-FA19.png`.

 If the full RECOVERY-FA19 dataset is downloaded in the dataset folder (see following section for instructions), with a minor modification, the evaluation script (and detected vessel maps provided with the code) also allow you to replicate the results reported in Table 2 of the paper.
-Please see the comments in `./run_eval_seg_vs_gt.sh` for parameter settings and the minor changes required.
-Note that the results in Table 2 of the paper are obtained with a leave-one-out cross validation procedure and to allow replication of the results in the table, we provide the full set of the detected vessel maps obtained using the leave-one-out cross validation in `./pretrained_results/`.
+Please see the comments in `run_eval_seg_vs_gt.sh` for parameter settings and the minor changes required.
+Note that the results in Table 2 of the paper are obtained with a leave-one-out cross validation procedure and to allow replication of the results in the table, we provide the full set of the detected vessel maps obtained using the leave-one-out cross validation in `./data/pretrained_results/`.

 ## Datasets
 As indicated above, by default, the code runs on one sample ultra-widefield fluorescein angiography (FA) image from the RECOVERY-FA19 dataset that is included with the code repository.
-If you would like to run the code on all images in the RECOVERY-FA19 dataset, please download the entire dataset from the [IEEE DataPort](https://doi.org/10.21227/m9yw-xs04) and place them in an appropriate directory structure as indicated by the instructions in the file `./datasets/README.md`.
+If you would like to run the code on all images in the RECOVERY-FA19 dataset, please download the entire dataset from the [IEEE DataPort](https://doi.org/10.21227/m9yw-xs04) and place them in an appropriate directory structure as indicated by the instructions in the file `./data/datasets/README.md`.

 ## Citation